WellthCare

 • Submitting a manual claim form upon return, with no guarantee of approval.

 3. Flexible Spending Account (FSA) or Health Savings Account (HSA): This is the most likely avenue.
 Prescription medications are generally qualified medical expenses.
 You can pay for overseas prescriptions with personal funds and seek reimbursement from your FSA or HSA, provided you have a valid prescription from a licensed physician.
-You must keep detailed receipts and may need a letter of medical necessity.
+Keep detailed receipts; you may also need a letter of medical necessity.
 The IRS still requires the medication to be legal in the U.S.

 Critical Risks and Compliance Warnings